Business issues in a post-Covid World

 In order to support your employees and ensure the most harmonious possible working arrangement, therefore, you should continue to offer flexible working options to the best of your ability.

 Nonetheless, you should also open the office to those who do want to work from there – as, for many people, the social dynamic of working from the office is going to be a very powerful and positive thing.
-Many employees will also crave the human interaction an office environment can provide and which has been missed over the last 12-18 months so choice in working environment is crucial.
+Many employees will also crave the human interaction an office environment can provide and which has been missed over the last 12-18 months so choice in the working environment is crucial.

 Seek out the advice of trustworthy financial advisers